-1. Your work as a foreign correspondent has taken you to some fairly adventurous destinations, any hair raising moments?
+Your work as a foreign correspondent has taken you to some fairly adventurous destinations, any hair-raising moments?

-The presidential elections were coming up and I had the opportunity to travel from Caracas to interview two-times former president Lula da Silva.
-Back then it still looked like he was a potential candidate, before he was imprisoned and barred from running.
-When our meeting was over and the piece filed, I decided to stick around.
+The presidential elections were coming up & I had the opportunity to travel from Caracas to interview two-times former president Lula da Silva.
+Back then it still looked like he was a potential candidate before he was imprisoned & barred from running.
+When our meeting was over & the piece filed, I decided to stick around.
 That was two years ago now.
 The news hasn’t stopped.

-I’ve been lucky to have had the chance to report on several neighbourhoods in São Paulo as part of Monocle magazine’s retail and dining pages.
-Santa Cecíia is buzzing at the moment with bars, restaurants and unfussy cafes.
-Caracol – where the owners are a laid-back team from Rio de Janeiro – has got the dining drinking combination just right.
-A sweeping bar, decent drinks, DJ-sets and a street food inspired restaurant out back to enjoy the warm southern hemisphere evenings.
+I’ve been lucky to have had the chance to report on several neighbourhoods in São Paulo as part of Monocle magazine’s retail & dining pages.
+Santa Cecíia is buzzing at the moment with bars, restaurants & unfussy cafes.
+Caracol – where the owners are a laid-back team from Rio de Janeiro – has got the dining-drinking combination just right.
+A sweeping bar, decent drinks, DJ sets & a street food-inspired restaurant out back to enjoy the warm southern hemisphere evenings.

 If you’ve just arrived, go to a boteco, Brazil’s version of a pub.
 There’s one on every street corner.
-Order a beer to be shared in small glass cups and people watch.
+Order a beer to be shared in small glass cups & people watch.

 When I meet someone who reveals a top story idea, unintentionally.
 Then I keep it secretly to myself while asking more questions.
 It’s like a light bulb moment that is hard to replicate.
 There have been times when I’ve frantically scribbled notes on toilet paper in the ladies loo.

-Sitting round a table in good company with good wine should never be underestimated.
+Sitting around a table in good company with good wine should never be underestimated.
 It happens a fair bit I’m happy to say.

-5. What do you miss most from the UK and are what luxuries do you smuggle back to Latin America?
+What do you miss most from the UK & what luxuries do you smuggle back to Latin America?

 Draft cider.
 Instant hot chocolate.
 M&S knickers.
 Squeeze from my younger sister.